Gekkio/mooneye-gb/README.markdown

 # Mooneye GB

-Mooneye GB is a Gameboy emulator written in Rust.
+Mooneye GB is a Game Boy emulator written in Rust.

 The main goals of this project are accuracy and documentation.
-Some existing emulators are very accurate (Gambatte, Gameboy Online, BGB >= 1.5) but are not documented very clearly, so they are not that good references for emulator developers.
+Some existing emulators are very accurate (Gambatte, BGB >= 1.5) but are not documented very clearly, so they are not that good references for emulator developers.
 I want this project to document as clearly as possible *why* certain behaviour is emulated in a certain way.
 This also means writing a lot of test ROMs to figure out corner cases and precise behaviour on real hardware.

 Non-goals:

-* CGB (Color Gameboy) support.
-It would be nice, but I want to make the normal Gameboy support extremely robust first.
+* CGB (Game Boy Color) support.
+It would be nice, but I want to make the normal Game Boy support extremely robust first.
 * A good debugger.
 A primitive debugger exists for development purposes, and it is enough.
 * A user interface.
 Building native UIs with Rust is a bit painful at the moment.